 YUKI is an upbeat mix of the bullet-hell and roguelike genres in VR, set in an incredible anime universe.

-Identifying and verifying new players posed challenges, as various criteria could easily be missed (testers may not have noticed a requirement or have forgotten that they already played YUKI, they may use more than one username, use the full name or parts of their given names, and even have different Oculus emails), leading to unintentional testing with existing users.
+Identifying and verifying new players would pose challenges, especially at the later stages of development, as various criteria could easily be missed (testers may not have noticed a requirement or have forgotten that they already played YUKI, they may use more than one username, use the full name or parts of their given names, and even have different Oculus emails), leading to unintentional testing with existing users.

 A typical test round consisted of video recordings accompanied by voice commentary from the testers throughout the entire test session, and a post-play survey.
-To ensure confidentiality, an NDA was required to unlock the Test Guide and further instructions.
+The playtime and video recording requirements sometimes varied between test rounds and were adjusted based on the goals of each test round.
+To ensure confidentiality, an NDA was required to unlock the Test Guide and any further instructions.

 Having a specific profile of a potential YUKI player, ARVORE's objective was to test with new players for every session, ensuring that the participants had never played YUKI before.
-VR Oxygen meticulously filtered and verified the required profiles to ensure that all testers were genuinely new to YUKI and haven’t played it before.
+VR Oxygen meticulously filtered and verified the required profiles to ensure that all testers matched the profile and were genuinely new to YUKI — haven’t played it before.

 “We're very happy with YUKI's launch.
 Both user and critic reviews are very positive in general.
 We feel our test rounds were super important to the development process!”